What to eat corn flakes with. Contraindications for use

 1. Chronic caries, because high sugar content destroys tooth enamel.

-3. Type 2 diabetes - with this disease, you can not eat foods with a high glycemic index.
+3. Diabetes mellitus type 2 - with this disease, you should not eat foods with a high glycemic index.

 4. Increased blood clotting and a tendency to thrombophlebitis.

-5. Obesity, because carbohydrate foods contribute to the accumulation of body fat.
+5. Obesity, because carbohydrate products promote the accumulation of fat deposits.

-6. Disorders in the gastrointestinal tract (additives can cause colic, constipation).
+6. Disorders in the gastrointestinal tract (supplements can cause colic, constipation).

 7. Individual intolerance.

 As it turned out from the above, corn flakes can cause certain harm to health.
 However, this means that they should not be eaten at all.
-It is only necessary to choose them correctly and use them correctly.
+You just need to choose them correctly and use them correctly.

-When buying a product, you should carefully study the composition and packaging.
+When purchasing a product, you should carefully study the composition and packaging.

-It is advisable to purchase a product with a minimum sugar content or no sugar at all.
+It is advisable to purchase a product with minimal or no sugar content.

-On sale you can find corn flakes that are made from whole grains or in which coarse vegetable fibers are specially added.
-The benefits of such cereals will be much higher, since they are rich in vitamins (especially group B) and healthy fiber.
+On sale you can find corn flakes that are made from whole grains or to which coarse plant fibers have been specially added.
+The benefits of such cereals will be much higher, since they contain a lot of vitamins (especially group B) and healthy fiber.

-It is advisable to study the very appearance of corn petals.
-They should not have large swellings, which indicates violations in the manufacturing process.
+It is advisable to study it yourself appearance corn petals.
+They should not have large swellings, which indicates irregularities in the manufacturing process.
 The surface of the flakes should be covered with small bubbles.

 When buying a product, you should pay attention to the packaging itself.
-It is better if it is not transparent, but made of a metallized film.
-This will keep all the vitamins and other useful components until the end of the shelf life.
+It is better if it is not transparent, but made of metallized film.
+This will preserve all vitamins and other useful components until the end of the expiration date.

-After opening the package, the corn flakes should be transferred to a container with a tight lid and placed in a dark place.
-Otherwise, in the open air, fats will begin to oxidize, and vitamins will break down in the light.
+After opening the package, the corn flakes should be placed in a container with a tight lid and placed in a dark place.
+Otherwise, in the open air, fats will begin to oxidize, and vitamins will begin to be destroyed in the light.

 How to eat corn flakes

-In order for cereals to bring maximum benefit to the body, nutritionists advise pouring them with low-fat yogurt, kefir, and adding chopped fruits and berries containing vegetable fiber to them.
-This will significantly slow down the absorption processes and prolong the feeling of satiety for a long time.
+In order for the flakes to bring maximum benefit to the body, nutritionists advise pouring them with low-fat yogurt, kefir, and also adding chopped fruits and berries containing vegetable fiber.
+This will significantly slow down the absorption processes and prolong the feeling of fullness for a long time.

 Video: corn flakes